laurentperrinet/laurentperrinet.github.io/content/publication/fischer-05-a/index.md

 publication: '*Microtechnologies for the New Millennium 2005*'
 publication_types:
 - inproceedings
-tags: ["log-gabor", "receptive-field", "sparse-coding", "vision", "visual-cortex"]
+tags: ["primary-visual-cortex", "log-gabor", "sparse-coding"]
 title: Sparse Gabor wavelets by local operations
-categories: ["Biological Neuroscience"]
+categories: ["Biological Neuroscience", "Computational Neuroscience", "NeuroAI & Machine Learning"]
 ---
 * relies on log-Gabor filters: {{< cite page="/publication/fischer-07-cv" view="4" >}}
 {{< figure src="https://laurentperrinet.github.io/publication/fischer-07/figure2.png" width="80%" title="Schematic structure of the primary visual cortex implemented in the present study.
 Simple cortical cells are modeled through log-Gabor functions.
 They are organized in pairs in quadrature of phase (dark-gray circles).
 For each position the set of different orientations compose a pinwheel (large light-gray circles).
 The retinotopic organization induces that adjacent spatial positions are arranged in adjacent pinwheels.
 Inhibition interactions occur towards the closest adjacent positions which are in the direc-tions perpendicular to the cell preferred orientation and toward adjacent orientations (light-red connections).
 Facilitation occurs to-wards co-aligned cells up to a larger distance (dark-blue connections). " >}}